 Tell us a bit about yourself.

 I’m originally from Lebanon.
 I went to school for six years to obtain my master’s in Architectural Engineering.
 I moved to Dubai in 2006 where I spent the next nine years working in the engineering field.
 However, I was searching for a more stable work and home environment for my family which ultimately led to our decision to move to Canada.
 We have family living in Montreal and they encouraged us to make the move.
-We arrived on June 26, 2015 and by June 29th, I was attending the Engineering Connections program at ACCES Employment.
+We arrived on June 26, 2015.
+By June 29, I was attending the Engineering Connections program at ACCES Employment.

 Tell us about your career path before arriving in Canada.